digitalnsw/endoflife/register-the-death/getting-a-death-certificate/index.md

 * the Executor of Estate
 * the solicitor acting for next of kin or the Estate.
 For more information see our Factsheet for solicitors [PDF 170kb].
 * If you are a relative not listed on the death certificate, the certificate can be issued to you if the deceased has no spouse, children or parents still alive.

-You must provide:

-* at least three forms of identification with your application

-If you are not named on the death certificate, you must satisfy one of the following conditions:

-* Provide a Letter of Authority [PDF 90kb], giving permission to apply and provide at least three forms of ID from the person providing authority, and three forms of your own ID.
-* Show a document establishing custody or guardianship of the deceased.
-* Show Power of Attorney for one of the person’s name on the certificate.

-If you do not meet any of the criteria above you must provide:

-* a Letter of Authority [PDF 90kb], giving permission to apply from the next of kin.
-Include their address, daytime contact number and signature
-* three forms of ID from the next of kin
-* three forms of your own ID.

 ## Extract death certificate
 An extract death certificate is an official certified copy of part of the information held on the death register.
 It can be issued with or without the cause of death.